jarviscanada/jarvis_data_eng_DevonMcnally/README.md

 ## Highlighted Projects
-**Solitaire: Classic and Vegas Rules**: Created using Java and the Java awt library for GUI.
+**Solitaire: Classic and Vegas Rules**: Developed in a team using agile/scrum methodology.
+Created using Java and the Java AWT library for GUI and Github used for version control.
 This is a fully functional game of Solitaire classic with an extra Vegas Rules game mode.
 It is available for download at the following link https://djmcn.itch.io/solitaire-classic-and-vegas-rules.

 **Automatic Plant Watering System**: Utilized Arduino software and hardware to create an automated water pump system.
 The user inputs a desired watering interval in hours on the screen and the pump will turn on for 30 seconds at the designated interval.
 Written in C++.